Course Name: Dormie Club

 At 410 yards into the breeze, the closer at Dormie Club is a strong par 4 that didn’t really suit my eye well from the teebox.
 This slight dogleg left offers another relatively generous fairway lined by short trees and native areas.
 This hole features another massive waste bunker in the middle of the fairway about 140 yards short of this green, but this shouldn’t be in play unless you’re playing as poorly as I was.
 With the clubhouse in the background, this narrow green is two-tiered and generally runs back-to-front.
 The green is flanked by two deep bunkers, and holing out for par from the left bunker was a sweet ending after a very trying round.

 General Comments: Due to financial restrictions and the overarching minimalist philosophy, the amenities at Dormie Club are pretty bare-bone, with a simple clubhouse that’s nothing to ride home about.
-I suspect this will change as the club becomes more private.
+I suspect this will change as the club transitions private.
 The practice facilities are strong, with a practice green near the first tee and large grass range with complimentary balls.
 I played alone and basically had the course to myself on a beautiful Thursday morning.
 Pace of play was superb, and I actually wish the round took longer considering what I paid.

 Verdict: Dormie Club is another strong effort from Coore and Crenshaw and is a course every visitor to Pinehurst should explore as long as it’s still open to the public.
 While my expectations were perhaps a bit too high after Streamsong Red, I did thoroughly enjoy this par 71 with one of the strongest opening stretches of holes I’ve played.